mlgal/tailorflow/content/english/_index.md

 banner:
   enable : true
-  title : "Fulfill Your Food Orders, **Your Way!**" content : "Welcome to CustomFlow: Where culinary excellence meets **order fulfillment customization**.
+  title : "Fulfill Your Food Orders, **Your Way!**" content : "Welcome to TailorFlow: Where culinary excellence meets **order fulfillment customization**.
 Elevate your **food e-comm business** with the power of **tailored solutions**.
 Say goodbye to one-size-fits-all solutions.
-CustomFlow allows you to **customize every aspect** of your order management system, from input preferences to output specifications.
+TailorFlow allows you to **customize every aspect** of your order management system, from input preferences to output specifications.
 Seamlessly adapt your workflow to match your unique business needs, enhancing efficiency and accuracy like never before.
-Embrace the future of order management with CustomFlow, where flexibility meets precision." image : "images/screenshots/banner-shot.png"
+Embrace the future of order management with TailorFlow, where flexibility meets precision." image : "images/screenshots/banner-shot.png"
   video:
     enable : false